filanovskiy/query-accelerator/livelabs-template.md

 cell XT granule predicate offload retries                                 0
 ```
 This data shows us that totally it were 43 granules (unit of work automatically defined by database), which is 3636585242 bytes (~3.6GB).
 367736 bytes (~350KB) were transferred back to database, rest were illuminated on the storage level
+*Note: due a bug, this performance view will not work with SQL Developer Web*

 User also may wants to check fact of offload in SQL Monitor report:
     ![](images/plan.png)